run-ai/docs/docs/Researcher/best-practices/env-variables.md

-# Best Practice: Identifying your Job from within the Container
+# Environment Variables inside a Run:AI Workload

-## Motivation
+## Identifying a Job
 There may be use cases where your container may need to uniquely identify the Job it is currently running in.
 A typical use case is for saving Job artifacts under a unique name.
 Run:AI provides environment variables you can use.
 These variables are guaranteed to be unique even if the Job is preempted or evicted and then runs again.

-## Identifying a Job

 Run:AI provides the following environment variables: